digitallyinduced/ihp/Guide/package-management.markdown

 # Package Management

 ```toc
 ```

-IHP is using the Nix Package Manager for managing its dependencies, such as haskell packages, compilers and even postgres.
+IHP is using the Nix Package Manager for managing its dependencies, such as Haskell packages, compilers, and even Postgres.
 You can find more about [the motivation on using nix on the IHP blog](https://ihp.digitallyinduced.com/blog/2020-07-22-why-ihp-is-using-nix.html).

 ## Using a Haskell Package

-To install a haskell package from hackage (the standard haskell package registry), open the `default.nix` file and append the package name.
+To install a Haskell package from Hackage (the standard Haskell package registry), open the `default.nix` file and append the package name.

 Let's say we want to use [mmark](https://hackage.haskell.org/package/mmark) for rendering markdown in our project.
 The mmark library is not bundled with IHP, so we need to add this package as a dependency to our project.
 For that open the `default.nix`.
 The file will look like this: